 One should mention that apart from B2B and B2C, other terms describing business relations today can be expressed by:

 Certainly, these terms, even if the list isn’t complete, have a marketing right to exist and help us categorize our complex world.

-Given the role of the marketing department and the communications professional, it might be more worthwhile to focus on the “Public” in B2B Public Relations.
+Given the role of the marketing department (especially in the way of content marketing) and the communications professional, it might be more worthwhile to focus on the “Public” in B2B Public Relations.
 Yet the “Public” and the “Relations” have changed and will continue to do so.
 In my opinion, coming to understand ongoing changes and aligning them with our work is a key challenge for communication professionals today.

 On the one hand, the profession of a communications expert is becoming increasingly technical.
 It’s not only the variety of digital channels that are used.
 It includes evaluating and monitoring tools.
 And it’s certainly not a disadvantage for marketing specialists if they possess a basic knowledge of how to produce videos or podcasts or have an idea of how SEO works.
 I’m sure you can extend the list to graphics and more.